Uniform-in-Time Wasserstein Stability Bounds for (Noisy) Stochastic Gradient Descent: Wasserstein Stability of SGD via Markov Chain Perturbations

 where for any $\eta_{0}\in(0,\hat{\eta})$ and $\gamma_{0}\in\left(1-m\eta+\frac{2\eta K_{0}}{R},1\right)$, $\psi=\frac{\eta_{0}}{\eta K_{0}}$ and $\bar{\eta}=(1-(\hat{\eta}-\eta_{0}))\vee\frac{2+R\psi\gamma_{0}}{2+R\psi}$.
 The constant $C_1 \equiv C_1(\psi, \eta, \hat{\eta}, R, \gamma_0, K_1, K_2, \sigma^2, D,E)$ is explicitly stated in the proof. \end{theorem} Contrary to our previous results, the proof technique for showing Wasserstein contraction (as in Lemma~\ref{lem:quadratic:1}) for this theorem relies on verifying the drift condition (Assumption~\ref{assump:drift}) and the minorization condition (Assumption~\ref{assump:minor}) as given in \cite{hairer}.
 Once these conditions are satisfied, we invoke the explicitly computable bounds on the convergence of Markov chains developed in \cite{hairer}.

 From equation~\eqref{eq:generalization}, we directly obtain the following generalization error bound for $\mathcal{L}$-Lipschitz surrogate loss function,

-where the constants are defined in Theorem~\ref{thm:nonconvex}.
+where the constants are defined in Theorem~\ref{thm:nonconvex}\footnote{By using the decomposition \eqref{eqn:err_decomp}, we can obtain excess risk bounds for SGLD by combining our results with \cite{xu2017information}: it was shown that gradient Langevin dynamics has the following optimization error is $O(\varepsilon + d^{3/2}b^{-1/4} \lambda^{-1} \log 1/\varepsilon )$ after $K = O(d \varepsilon ^{-1} \lambda^{-1} \log 1/\varepsilon)$ iterations, where $b$ is the mini-batch size and $\lambda$ is the uniform spectral gap of the continuous-time Langevin dynamics.
+Similar results are given for SGLD in \cite[Theorem 3.6]{xu2017information}. }.
 The above result can be directly compared with the result in \cite[Theorem 4.1]{farghly2021time} that has the same dependence on $n$ and $b$.
-However, our result in more general in the sense that we do not assume our noise to be Gaussian noise.
+However, our result is more general in the sense that we do not assume our noise to be Gaussian noise.
 Note that \cite{li2019generalization} can also accommodate non-Gaussian noise; however, their bounds increase with the number of iterations.

 \begin{remark} In Theorem~\ref{thm:nonconvex}, we can take $R=\frac{2K_{0}}{m}(1+\epsilon)$ for some fixed $\epsilon\in(0,1)$ so we can take

 Moreover, we can take $\eta_{0}=\frac{\hat{\eta}}{2}$, $\gamma_{0}=1-\frac{m\eta\epsilon}{2}$, and $\psi=\frac{\hat{\eta}}{2\eta K_{0}}$, so that